-Benefits of using images in emails
+Benefits of using images for emails

-Emails with images are easier to digest
+Emails with high image quality are easier to digest

 (Source: Email from Coursera, with images)